hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

     "Arn": "arn:aws:sts::688655246681:assumed-role/eks-challenge-cluster-nodegroup-NodeInstanceRole/i-0bd90a7fe60cdb9f7"
 }
 ```

 Great!
 The credentials are obtained.
 Now, for the next step.
-With the help of retreived IAM role we can try to get EKS authorization token.
+With the help of the retrieved IAM role we can try to get an EKS authorization token.

 ```bash
 root@wiz-eks-challenge:~# aws eks get-token --cluster-name eks-challenge-cluster {